Florida Layoffs — April 2023

 Largest Layoffs

-The most significant filing came from Ovation Credit Services at its Jacksonville facility, reporting 123 affected workers.
+The biggest impact was at Ovation Credit Services at its Jacksonville facility, reporting 123 affected workers.
 Covanta Energy, LLC Dade Resources Facility, Covanta Dade Renewable Energy followed with 64 workers.

 Trend & Outlook